-The world demand for conversion services is currently equivalent to about 60,000 te UF6 for the 90% of reactors which use enriched uranium fuel.
+The world demand for conversion services is currently equivalent to about 60,000T UF6 for the 90% of reactors that use enriched uranium fuel.

-There are five major companies which supply these services:
+There are five major companies that supply these services:

-- Areva, France
+- \ Areva, France

-- Cameco, Canada
+- \ Cameco, Canada

-- Converdyn, USA
+- \ Converdyn, U.S.

-- Springfield Fuels Ltd, UK
+- \ Springfield Fuels Ltd, UK

-- Tenex, Russia
+- \ Tenex, Russia